 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 According to records kept by the medical staff in the camp, Jim was admitted into the camp hospital on September 9, 1942, suffering from dysentery and malnutrition.
 He was assigned to Building 2.
-Other records show that PFC James W. Gillespie died of dysentery on September 24, 1942, at approximately 2:00 P.M., from dysentery and malnutrition, and was buried in the camp cemetery.
-His family received word of his death on June 22, 1943..
+Other records show that PFC James W. Gillespie died of dysentery on September 24, 1942, at approximately 2:00 P.M., and was buried in the camp cemetery.
+He was the 1,759 POW to die in the camp, and when he died had no possessions.
+His family received word of his death on June 16, 1943.

 “MRS ESTELLA GILLESPIE: